Campus deadline: Noon, December 9, 2022

 - be a full-time sophomore or junior (planning one or two more years of full-time undergraduate study)

-U.S. citizen, resident alien or U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands
+- be a U.S. citizen, resident alien or U.S. national

-Have a college grade point average of at least a 3.0 on a 4.0 scale
+- have a college GPA of at least 3.0 on a 4.0 scale

-Intend to pursue a research career in a natural science, mathematics or engineering,
+- be intending to pursue a research career in natural sciences, mathematics, or engineering*